nbering/nicholasbering-ca/_posts/2014-08-16-agc-hide-series.md

 date: 2014-08-16 15:53:00
 last_modified_at: 2016-05-20 00:14:22 2016 -0400
 author: Nicholas Bering
+# cSpell:words googlechart, gridlines
 ---
-In my previous post - <a href="{% post_url 2014-08-14-angular-google-chart %}">Google Charts Directive for AngularJS</a> - I introduced the <a href="https://github.com/angular-google-chart/angular-google-chart/">Angular-Google-Chart Project</a>.
-In this post I'm going to skip some of the basics and go straight to something advanced that I found to be in demand for both this directive and the <a href="https://developers.google.com/chart/">Google Charts API</a> in general.
+In my previous post - [Google Charts Directive for AngularJS] - I introduced the [Angular-Google-Chart Project].
+In this post I'm going to skip some of the basics and go straight to something advanced that I found to be in demand for both this directive and the [Google Charts API] in general.

 Sometimes when you're displaying data in charts, you just have too much data to show at once.
 The chart gets very cluttered and difficult to read (especially